awsmasudur/gettingstartedwithKDAStudio/README.md

 ```

-From the Kinesis console, I select a Kinesis data stream (my-input-stream) and choose Process data in real time from the Process drop-down.
+From the Kinesis console (https://console.aws.amazon.com/kinesis/home), I select a Kinesis data stream (my-input-stream) and choose Process data in real time from the Process drop-down.
 In this way, the stream is configured as a source for the notebook.

 ![KDA1](image/KDA1.png)